asquare14/Git-Cheat-Sheet/README.md

 3. Enter the new **Git-Cheat-Sheet** directory with `cd Git-Cheat-Sheet`.
 4. Make changes to the file you want, commit your changes and submit your Pull Request.

-Note: Please rebase from master before sending a pull request.
-Since the repo is quite active it might happen that your changes may go under some merge conflicts.
+Note: Since this is an active project please rebase from master before submitting a Pull Request to avoid merge conflicts.

 ### Style guide

 Adding the git commands in `main.md` :